 And everything got filled in and trimmed out and a fresh coat of paint.
-And we also drilled holes and installed the hardware.
+And we also drilled holes and installed the hardware on the cabinet doors.

 Then we called the electrician back and he drilled holes into the header, pulled the electrical cords through, and hung the electrical boxes and scones.
 Maybe we could have done some of this electrical work ourselves?
 But I don’t think electrical stuff is something rookies like us should mess with.
 So I was happy to pay someone professional to do this for us.

 I will say, when I showed the electrician my initial sketches a few months prior I’m pretty sure he thought I was crazy.
 But he still happily went along with my plans even though I think he was definitely doubting me the whole time.
 But once the lights were hung he stepped back and was like “Hmm… that looks nice”.
 So that’s a win in my book!